Lasang3012/go-Fort-Smith-Bed-and-Breakfast/readme.md

 # Section 9: Writing Tests

-# 71. Writing tests for our main package
+# 72. Writing tests for our GET handlers